Purpose-Dev/fivem-resource-maker/README.md

 - Option to use different package managers: npm, yarn, or pnpm.
 - Customizable build tools for TypeScript projects: esbuild, tsc, webpack, and rollup.
 - Option to include Lua 5.4 support in Lua projects.
+- Option to use FxV2 OAL in Lua projects.

 ## Examples